codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 :::

 Making as few calls to Codat as possible allows you to reduce your costs and your system's computational times, and decreases internet traffic between you and Codat.
-It also delivers a reduced waiting time and an improved user experience.
+It also allows you to process less data and access that data faster, delivering reduced waiting time and an improved experience for your users.

-Make use of our querying, ordering, and notification systems to optimize how you access Codat and gain finite control over the data you fetch.
+Use our [querying](/using-the-api/querying), [ordering](/using-the-api/ordering-results), and [notification systems](/introduction/webhooks/core-rules-types) and optimize how you access Codat and fetch the data with the methods below.

 ## Querying by the record date